ArduPilot/ardupilot_wiki/rover/source/docs/balance_bot-hardware.rst

 Autopilot Board
 ===============
-Autopilot Boards than can be used with Balance Bot are limited by the number of PWM and aux pins that are available.
-Currently supported boards are:
+Autopilot Boards than can be used with Balance Bot are required to have sufficient PWM outputs for driving the motors (2 or more), and outputs which can be tasked as GPIOs (4 or more)(see :ref:`common-gpios`) for interfacing the the wheel encoder pulse outputs.
+Some miniature versions of autopilots using an IOMCU will only have outputs that cannot be re-tasked as GPIOs and are therefore unsuitable.

-#. **Pixhawk:**  All full sized versions
-#. **Pixracer:**  When using pixracer, only :ref:`RC PWM controlled<common-brushed-motors>` or :ref:`Brushed BiPolar<common-brushed-motors>` motor drivers can be used.
-Four pins on the pixracer will be used for wheel encoders leaving only two for driving motors.

-.. warning:: Miniature versions of Pixhawk, like pixhawk mini, pixfalcon and Openpilot/Betaflight boards cannot interface wheel encoders

 Balance Bot Frame
 =================